BossSloth/AugmentedSteam-Extension-Plugin/README.md

 # Augmented Steam Plugin for Millennium

+> [!CAUTION]
+> This plugin has been archived and is no longer maintained.
+No further updates will be provided.

+> [!CAUTION]
+> Please use the [Extendium](https://github.com/BossSloth/Extendium) plugin instead, which offers more features and is actively maintained.

 This plugin ports the functionality of the [Augmented Steam Browser Extension](https://github.com/IsThereAnyDeal/AugmentedSteam) to the Steam client using Millennium.

 ## Features

 > Pretty much all the Augmented Steam extension's features are included in this plugin.

 See the [AugmentedSteam Browser Extension](https://github.com/IsThereAnyDeal/AugmentedSteam) for more details about each feature or the [extension page](https://augmentedsteam.com/) for more images.
 Also some features from the extension are ported to the library see [Library extra details](#extra-library-details)